 • While the kiosk starts selling tickets at 3pm, some theaters wait until 6pm to release seats to TKTS—so keep an eye out for your favorite show.
 If you plan right, stopping by later can mean a shorter wait time and good seats to a different production.

 • Window #12, on the west side of the booth, is usually reserved for plays only (as opposed to musicals)—it’s often a much shorter line to purchase tickets.

-• TKTS’s original Times Square location is no longer the only booth in town—there are three other sites, located in Downtown Brooklyn (near the Brooklyn Bridge), Lower Manhattan (next to South Street Seaport) and Lincoln Center (in the David Rubenstein Atrium).
+• TKTS’s original Times Square location is no longer the only booth in town—there are sites located in Lower Manhattan (next to South Street Seaport) and at Lincoln Center (in the David Rubenstein Atrium).
 These satellite locations open and close earlier than the main booth, usually have shorter lines and offer matinee tickets for next-day shows (so they’ll sell you Saturday 2pm tickets on Friday).

 Of course, technology is also a great way to get last-minute tickets.
 TKTS has an app with a complete list of shows selling seats that day.
 Those who sign up for TodayTix get same-day specials for select shows and can also access ticket lotteries.
 The general ticketing app StubHub also has same-day seats to some of the hottest Broadway shows, though sometimes for more than face value.
 The megahit Hamilton has its own app, where you can try your luck for $10 lottery tickets.
 (It’s for the next night’s show—the odds are long but you can dream.)